dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I will speak daggers to her, but use none.
+  In three words I can sum up everything I've learned about life: it goes on.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1244 days)
+## 🌟 Experiences (1245 days)

 ### 🧮 Programming languages